austinylin/sequential/README.md

 Or install it yourself as:

-    $ gem install sequential_id
+    $ gem install sequential

 ## Usage

 Setup the database table:

-    rails g sequential_id:setup
+    rails g sequential:setup

-Add a column to your model to hold the sequential id, in a migration:
+Add a column to your model to hold the sequence (by default sequential_id) , in a migration:

     add_column :model_name, :sequential_id, :integer